tekr-io/lukaz-reference/source/includes/main.md

 Property    | Description
 ---------   | -----------
-audioUrl    | The URL of a .wav audio file
+audioUrl    | The URL of a audio file

 ### HTTP Response Body

 Property    | Description
 ---------   | -----------
-transcript  | The text extracted from the audio file
+transcript  | The text extracted from the audio

 ## Ask Question to Workspace

+This endpoint asks a question to a workspace.

 ```bash
 curl "https://<BASE_URL>/ask/<WORKSPACE_ID>" \